krzychb/toit-samples/climate-tft/README.md

 ## Step by Step Guide

 The following guide presents the process to test individual components of the application and then running the complete application.

 If not done already, please install Toit and check if it works following  [Quick start guide](https://docs.toit.io/getstarted).

-Then install Jaguar and check if it works following [instructions](https://github.com/toitlang/jaguar) on GitHub.
-This guide is using Jaguar for the application development.
-The reason is that _climate-tft_ application does not need to use cloud infrastructure of Toit and local development directly on your PC is faster.
+Then install Jaguar and check if it works following the [instructions](https://github.com/toitlang/jaguar) on GitHub.
+This guide is using Jaguar for application development.
+The reason is that _climate-tft_ application does not need to use the cloud infrastructure of Toit and local development directly on your PC is faster.

 ### Set up Project

-Start of by creating a new empty folder e.g., `climate-tft` and then opening this folder in VS Code.
+Start by creating a new empty folder e.g., `climate-tft` and then open this folder in VS Code.

-In the folder we are going to create some test files and check if they work with the hardware.
+In the folder, we are going to create some test files and check if they work with the hardware.

-You can create a new file by right clicking in VS Code EXPLORER pane on the left, selecting 'New File' from the context menu and entering the file name.
+You can create a new file by right-clicking in VS Code EXPLORER pane on the left, selecting 'New File' from the context menu and entering the file name.
 Then you can just copy and paste to this file the code taken from https://github.com/krzychb/toit-samples/tree/main/climate-tft.

 ### Flash Jaguar